xictus77/Maskedface_verify/README.md

 # Face Verification using MTCNN

-This repository is for verifying faces drawn with OpenCV, synthetic facemask using MTCNN.
+This repository is for detecting masked faces drawn with OpenCV, synthetic facemask using MTCNN and perform face verification and identification using VGGface2 in Keras.

-It is a follow up step from https://github.com/xictus77/Facial-mask-overlay-with-OpenCV-Dlib.git
+It is a continuation from https://github.com/xictus77/Facial-mask-overlay-with-OpenCV-Dlib.git